makerdao/vdb-mcd-transformers/documentation/adding_and_backfilling_new_collaterals.md

 ## 2. Backfill Collateral Events
 - There will likely be a gap between when the new collateral's Flip and Price Feed (OSM, Median, LPOracle) contracts are deployed and when `vdb-mcd-transformers` begins watching for their new events.
 So, in order to ensure that no events are missed, a `backfillEvents` process needs to be started.
 - The `backfillEvents` process needs to be started **after** the new collaterals have been added to the `execute` process, step 1.
+- Once the backfill code changes have been merged in, the backfill process will be deployed and started automatically.
+- Example Pull Request for configuring `backfillEvents`: [https://github.com/makerdao/vdb-mcd-transformers/pull/453/files](https://github.com/makerdao/vdb-mcd-transformers/pull/453/files).
+- Once the `backfillEvents` process has completed, make sure to clear out the changes to `./environments/backfillEvents.toml`, `./plugins/backfill/transformerExporter.go` and
+`./dockerfiles/backfill_events/startup_script.sh` so that the process isn't restarted when new changes are merged to the repository.

+### Changes Required for `backfillEvents` command:
-- Several components need to be added to the `backfillEvents.toml` config file.
+1. Add the following components the `backfillEvents.toml` config file.
 These components can all be copied and pasted from the `mcdTransformers.toml` file which was updated in the previous step with the collateral generator script.
     1. Contract Details
         - The Flip contract details are required.
-The Price Feed contract details are required as well if they're relevant for the given collateral.
+The Price Feed contracts details are required as well if they're relevant for the given collateral.
 See the note above to determine if an OSM or Median contracts are relevant for the new collateral.
         - contract details format:
             ```toml
             [contract.CONTRACT-NAME]